davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase shear zone which, in its original geometry, constituted the local structural base of the Salinian crystalline nappe sequence [@Hall2013].
-The Franciscan accretionary complex and its local veneer of Salinia crystalline nappes have central Coast Ranges has been composed of the  has been The Crystal Knob xenolith suite samples the uppermost mantle beneath this extended
+The Crystal Knob xenolith suite samples the uppermost mantle beneath the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.

 <!--[[[fig:context]]]-->